mirbyte/DropGain/README.md

 That said, open source is also the point: you can read and change how gain, ceilings, bass trim, and limiting are decided; fork or patch behavior without trusting a black-box batch processor.
 Free + open source is not a claim that DropGain sounds better than commercial tools.
 It is a claim that the workflow is inspectable and yours to adapt.

-**Secondary reasons:**

-- **Audience:** Reaching the widest possible user base.
-- **Growth:** Gaining recognition as a bedroom DJ and beginner developer.
-- **Realism:** Without a professional background in audio or software engineering, building something that can compete commercially is an incredibly steep uphill battle.
+**Plus:** It reaches the widest possible audience, helps me get recognition as a bedroom DJ / beginner developer, and without a professional background in audio or software engineering, building something that can compete on a commercial level is an incredibly steep uphill battle.

 ## Compared to other tools